 Task Description Check the It is important to understand the license requirements of the system you want to protect.
-A license lets you install the BigFix client on a specified number of computers. requirements Purchase You must purchase a license in the following situations: a license • You want to purchase BigFix. • Your trialware license expired.
+A license lets you install the BigFix client on a specified number of computers. requirements Purchase Purchase A license in the following situations: a license • You must purchase a license in the following situations: • You want to purchase BigFix. • Your trialware license expired.